sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 **Current Situation**: VLMs differ from LLMs in their handling of visual information.
 While many LLM interpretability tools have been successful in explaining text-based mechanisms <d-cite key="neo2024towards"></d-cite>, applying these tools directly to VLMs may not suffice due to the richer, more ambiguous nature of visual information <d-cite key="joseph2023vit"></d-cite>.
 Furthermore, VLMs incorporate vision encoders, language models, and connectors between them, adding layers of complexity to interpretability studies.

 **Path Forward**: Developing tools specifically designed for visual contexts is necessary to address the unique challenges posed by vision-based features.
-Meanwhile, these tools should consider the intricate architectures of VLMs and prioritize analyzing the vision components and vision-language connectors, ensuring that interpretations are accurately attributed to the visual inputs.
+Meanwhile, these tools should consider the intricate architectures of VLMs and prioritize analyzing the vision components and vision language connectors, ensuring that interpretations are accurately attributed to the visual inputs.
 Additionally, input data used for interpretability should emphasize vision-centric tasks that cannot be easily solved by text-only models, ensuring meaningful insights into how VLMs process visual inputs.

 <aside class="l-body box-note" markdown="1">